afrizalisasi/pembelajaran-anatomi/src/content/topic/post-1.md

 3. Describe the classification of bones.

 ### Introduction:
-The skeletal system forms the structural framework of the body and plays a crucial role in supporting and protecting various organs.
+The skeletal system is a crucial component of the human body, providing support, protection, and facilitating movement.
+It is made up of bones, cartilage, ligaments, and tendons.
 It also serves as a site for mineral storage and blood cell production.
+The human skeleton consists of over 200 bones of various shapes and sizes.
+These bones are classified into two main categories: axial skeleton (including the skull, vertebral column, and ribcage) and appendicular skeleton (including the limbs and girdles).

 ### Functions of the Skeletal System: